 - Graduate Diploma

 How do I access VET FEE-HELP?

-What is needed to be eligable for VET FEE-HELP assistance?
+What is needed to be eligible for VET FEE-HELP assistance?

-To be eligible for VET FEE-HELP assistancefor a VET unit of study, a student must:
+To be eligible for VET FEE-HELP assistance, a student must:

 - be a full fee-paying student;